Steve973/simplex-consensus-protocol/README.md

 This project attempts to create a Java implementation of the Simplex Consensus Protocol.
 For maximum flexibility and usability, the library has been implemented in a layered approach.

+## Project Status

+Currently, this library is in the pre-alpha stage, where initial development is ongoing.
+It is still being developed and tested, so it will be some time before the first version is released (even a beta).
+If you would like to help, the peer-to-peer networking still needs to be figured out.
+Development is very active, and there should be commits (nearly) daily.
+Do not hesitate to reach out if you have comments, questions, requests, or suggestions.

 ## Layered Approach

 - *Core library layer*: